Two years ago we warned about the deadly consequences for Non Mobile Friendly websites.

 Google made an official announcement on February 26, 2015 that it will begin favoring mobile-friendly websites in search results.
 According to Google “This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.”
 With this update, there is good news and bad news for non-responsive design/non mobile-friendly websites.

-Fast forward three years, and this post serves as a ‘last-call’ warning.
-In 2018, your website needs to be mobile-first — a website that is designed for mobile users right from the start.
-Also what this comes down to is that Google will index your mobile version first, even if your desktop content is perfectly optimized!.
+Fast forward two years, and this post serves as a ‘last-call’ warning.
+In 2018 your website needs to be mobile-first — a website that is designed for mobile users right from the start.
+Also what this comes down to is that Google will index your mobile version first.
 If your website isn’t mobile-friendly, you run the risk of not being found in Google searches!

 - Google will see your website as non mobile-friendly or mobile-friendly.
 There is no middle-ground.